Into-The-Grey/N.E.X.U.S.-Server/.github/ISSUE_TEMPLATE/define_objectives_template.md

 ---
-name: "Define Objectives"
+name: Define Objectives
-about: "Template for creating tasks related to the 'Define Objectives' subphase"
+about: Template for creating tasks related to the 'Define Objectives' subphase
-title: "Define Objectives-"
+title: Define Objectives-
 labels: enhancement
 assignees: ''